-President Franklin D. Roosevelt called Pearl Harbor a day that will live in infamy.
+President Franklin D. Roosevelt called Pearl Harbor, “A day that will live in infamy.”
+He was right.

 While Japanese diplomats were in Washington, D.C. preaching peace and meeting with top U.S. Officials, behind our backs Navy, Air Force and others sailed across the Pacific Ocean without warning and attacked, killed and destroyed over 4,000 servicemen, planes and naval equipment.